hwheeler01/hwheeler01.github.io/people.md

         <img src="{{ site.baseurl }}/images/jennifer.jpg" width="150px" height="150px" align="left"/>
     </a>
 <figcaption>
-Jennifer Takamura is a junior who is majoring in biology with a minor in psychology with plans to pursue graduate school.
+Jennifer Takamura is a senior who is majoring in biology with a minor in psychology with plans to pursue graduate school.
+She is a <a href="https://www.luc.edu/lurop/fellowships.shtml">Biology Summer Research Fellow</a> and <a href="http://www.luc.edu/cas/academics_mulcahyscholarship.shtml">Mulcahy Scholar</a>.
 She is fluent in Vietnamese and French, but ironically, does not know any Japanese.
 When she is not studying for classes or doing reseach she enjoys baking, knitting, and playing piano.
 She also loves exploring Chicago whenever she can.
 </figcaption>
 </figure>
 <br>